 In the golden age of Italian music, during the Baroque era, Venice shone brightly and the artistic abundance that reigned there at the time is still celebrated today.
 Marianne Piketty and Le Concert Idéal go off the beaten track by proposing rarer, even unpublished works by the author of the Four Seasons.

-With a setting in space and movement imagined by the choreographer Olivier Fourés, musicologist and Vivaldi specialist, Le Concert Idéal celebrates the Venetian school with rare (sometimes unpublished) works, for a vibrant tribute to the sound mosaic of the Italian city :
+With a setting in space and movement imagined by the choreographer Olivier Fourés, musicologist and Vivaldi specialist, Le Concert Idéal celebrates the Venetian school with rare, sometimes unpublished works, for a vibrant tribute to the sound mosaic of the Italian city:Listen online

 “In the 17th and 18th centuries, music was everywhere in Venice, from temples to lounges, including bedrooms, streets, theaters, canals, ships and gardens.
 So many sets, to which is added a famous tradition: polychorality, that is to say the division of choirs and orchestras in different areas around the audience, in roundabout galleries, behind curtains, trees or fountains, behind the scenes or against the light.